w3f/Grants-Program/applications/application-Etch.md

 - Implementing ux content design best practices for CourseHero online education platform allowing students to easily connect with expert tutors
 - Designing and building a new version of the San Jose 311 mobile app, allowing citizens to report issues to the City of San Jose, including those who speak a primary language other than English.

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

 ### Team Code Repos

 DeepTag homepage and web app